-Proper Use of methyclothiazide
+Proper use of Aquatensen

 In addition to the use of this medicine, treatment for your high blood pressure may include weight control and changes in the types of foods you eat, especially foods high in sodium or potassium.
 Your doctor will tell you which of these are most important for you.
 You should check with your doctor before changing your diet .

 Many patients who have high blood pressure will not notice any signs of the problem.
 In fact, many may feel normal.
 It is very important that you take your medicine exactly as directed and that you keep your appointments with your doctor even if you feel well .